Geekamacker/yahoofinance-1/README.md

 * The integration configuration can be reloaded from the `YAHOO FINANCE` option on `YAML` tab in `Developer tools`.

 * The component exposes the service `yahoofinance.refresh_symbols` which can be used to refresh all the data.

-## Breaking Changes

-- As of version [1.2.5](https://github.com/iprak/yahoofinance/releases/), `scan_interval` can be `manual` to suppress automatic update.

-- As of version [1.1.0](https://github.com/iprak/yahoofinance/releases/), the entity id has changed from `yahoofinance.symbol` to `sensor.yahoofinance_symbol`.
-- As of version 1.0.0, all the configuration is now under `yahoofinance`.
-If you are upgrading from an older version, then you would need to adjust the configuration.
-- As of version 1.0.1, the minimum `scan_interval` is 30 seconds.